apache/druid/docs/content/ingestion/data-formats.md

   }
 ```

-The `columns` field must match the columns of your input data in the same order.
+If your file does not have a header as the first line of the file, you must set the `columns` field and ensure that the order of the fields matches the columns of your input data in the same order.
+If your file does have a header, set `firstRowIsHeader` to true, and do not include the `columns` key.

 Be sure to change the `delimiter` to the appropriate delimiter for your data.
 Like CSV, you must specify the columns and which subset of the columns you want indexed.